Electronic Systems Center: History

+The Air Force Command and Control Development Division was a component of Air Research and Development Command (ARDC) during the 1950s.
+On 1 April 1960 the 3245th Operations Group was activated to provide support to the "technical mission elements of the ADCCDD (ARDC) and other agencies as directed."
+In the first half of 1961, AFCCDD was reorganized as the Electronic Systems Division.
+At the same time, ARDC was reorganized and redesignated Air Force Systems Command.
+The Electronic Systems Division (ESD) was established on 1 April 1961 at Laurence G. Hanscom Field in Bedford, MA.

-The Electronic Systems Division had emerged after a decade of efforts to meet a major post-war threat to the North American continent—attack by long-range, nuclear-armed bombers.
+The Electronic Systems Division emerged after a decade of effort to meet the threat of long-range, nuclear-armed Soviet bombers.
 At Hanscom Field, the Massachusetts Institute of Technology’s new Lincoln Laboratory (1951) and later the MITRE Corporation (1958) had worked to bring the Semi Automatic Ground Environment (SAGE) air defense system to completion.
 The pioneering integrated radar and computer technology that was developed for SAGE also contributed significantly to the development of air traffic control systems.

-ESD had an original portfolio of thirteen Command, Control and Communications (C3) systems.
+ESD had an original portfolio of thirteen Command, control, and communications (C3) systems.
 The appearance of ballistic missiles to carry nuclear warheads spurred a second wave of defense efforts—the construction of the Ballistic Missile Early Warning System (BMEWS) and a survivable new command center for the North American Air Defense Command in the underground Cheyenne Mountain Complex in Colorado.
 New weapons systems and space platforms led to enlarged ESD C3 programs.

-ESD’s first radar systems were ground-based, but in the 1960s the organization expanded into airborne radar systems.
+ESD’s first radar systems were ground-based, but in the 1960s, the organization expanded into airborne radar systems.
 In overcoming the “ground clutter” problem, the 1970s Airborne Warning and Control System (AWACS) represented a technological achievement for airspace surveillance.
 It was joined in the later 1980s by the Joint Surveillance Target Attack Radar System (Joint STARS).
 While still under development, Joint STARS was pressed into service for the Gulf War to monitor movement on the battlefield.
 Other ESD programs focused on creating secure communications systems, air defense systems for allied nations, command centers, intelligence data transmission, air traffic control systems, and computer-based training systems.

 In 1992, the Air Force Systems Command and the Air Force Logistics Command were merged to form the Air Force Materiel Command (AFMC).
 ESD was re-designated the Electronic Systems Center (ESC), and the organization was placed under the new AFMC.
 Two years later, ESC was enlarged to become the AFMC Center of Excellence for Command and Control, with headquarters at Hanscom.
 Several geographically separated units were added to the center.
 At one time, the 66th Air Base Wing, 350th Electronic Systems Wing, 551st Electronic Systems Wing, 554th Electronic Systems Wing, and 653d Electronic Systems Wing all reported to the ESC Commander.